Misakihime21/Luna/README.md

 TODO LIST

-+ dot when can interact with object
++ dot when can interact with object (with dark border)
 + collision on the steps to the basement
 + outside view
 + make a key don't stand out while it isn't needed
 + biggerlight switch collision
 + basement door block while didn't talk to mom
 + window view
++ toilet
 + darker demon eyes so it wouldn't be clear that it just a floating ball
 + settings:
 	+ sound
 	+ brightness
 	+ mouse
-+ default settings button
+	+ default button
++ commentary about medicine -- interactable

-- press E sign by trace fix (get actors with tag?)
++ press E sign by trace fix -- tutorial
-- commentary about medicine -- make it interactable! (bigger bottle collision + add a glass to the BP)

 - commentary on a broken switch in parent's room?
+- interactive photo frame

 - luna's hands asset change
-- toilet
-- rename the project from Luna?

 - ending scene - the rotating function
 - impove scary animations (table\plate)

 - a different background music when lights go of\changes when it works again
 - current objective in pause menu(connect to mode variable in Gamemode)